RobbieDeegan/Data-Rep-and-Querying-Project/README.md

 The [sqlite3](https://docs.python.org/2/library/sqlite3.html) package was used for the database side of the project and must be installed.
 I found SQLite3 easier to use over couchDB or MongoDB.
 No further configuration or setup is required it is all included in the imports in the python code.

-When you have the above installed, you must setup the database to hold the passwords.
+When you have the above installed, open the file directory in terminal or the command prompt.
+You must setup the database to hold the passwords.
 This is will be made in the data folder.
 Then run the app and view the webapp locally at http://127.0.0.1:5000/ in your browser
 ```bash
 $ python dbsetup.py
 $ python app.py